puppetlabs/puppetdb/documentation/install_from_source.markdown

 [packages]: ./install_from_packages.html
 [migrating]: ./migrate.html

-> **Note:** If you are running Puppet Enterprise 3.0 or later, PuppetDB is already installed as part of PE.
-You do not need to install it separately.
+> **Note:** If you are running Puppet Enterprise version 3.0 or later, you do not need to install PuppetDB, as it is already installed as part of PE.

-This page describes how to install PuppetDB from source code, or alternatively how to run it directly from source without installing.
+This page describes how to install PuppetDB from source code, and how to run PuppetDB directly from source without installing.

-If possible, we recommend installing PuppetDB [with the puppetlabs-puppetdb module][module] or [from packages][packages]; either approach will be easier.
-However, if you are testing a new version, developing PuppetDB, or installing it on a system not supported with official packages, you will need to install it from source.
+If possible, we recommend installing PuppetDB [with the puppetlabs-puppetdb module][module] or [from packages][packages]; either approach will be easier than installing from source.
+However, if you are testing a new version, developing PuppetDB, or installing it on a system not supported with official packages, you will need to install PuppetDB from source.

-Step 1: Install Prerequisites
+Step 1: Installation prerequisites
 -----

 Use your system's package tools to ensure that the following prerequisites are installed: